michaelnordmeyer/michaelnordmeyer.github.io/_posts/2017-04-29-disable-wordpress-comments-fully-avoid-spam.md

 ## Conclusion

-Regardless if comments are enabled in WordPress or not spammers won’t be able to submit spam anymore.
+Regardless if comments are enabled in WordPress or not, spammers won’t be able to submit spam anymore.
 And we don’t need a potentially insecure plugin for that.